Renewable Energy: Meeting our growing electricity demand while keeping prices low

 None of our energy options come without limitations.
 Nuclear power comes with its inherent risks; coal and gas options come with inescapable climate impacts; bioenergy options often compete with land needed for food and timber requirements; and in a dry continent like Australia, hydro options are inherently limited.

-For that reason, we must maximise the low risk, low cost options like wind power and hydro power, and then use complementary options to ensure our power supplies remains dependable.
+For that reason, we must maximise the low risk, low cost options like wind power and solar power, and then use complementary options to ensure our power supplies remains dependable.

 Our energy supply system is capable of using all of the wind and solar energy options currently planned in Australia.